1. DEBT SOLUTIONS

 Debt Settlement May Be Right if Your Credit Is Already Damaged

-You could reasonably ask if debt settlement is worth it because the process can affect your credit.
+You could reasonably ask if debt settlement is worth it because the process could affect your credit.
 But often, for people considering debt settlement, the damage is already done.

 Late payments are hard on your credit score.
 If you owe a lot of money and have missed payments, your credit score might not have much farther to fall.